scientific-python/blog.scientific-python.org/content/posts/networkx/GSoC-2022/index.md

 implementations of it.
 This might become a reference that is going to help to further develop and optimize future implementations of the algorithm by other organisations.
-Regarding my personal gain, I will become more familiar with the open source communities and their philosophy, I will collaborate with highly skilled individuals and cultivate a significant ammount of experience on researching, working as a team, getting feedback and help when needed, contributing to an actual scientific library.
+Regarding my personal gain, I will become more familiar with the open source communities and their philosophy, I will collaborate with highly skilled individuals and cultivate a significant amount of experience on researching, working as a team, getting feedback and help when needed, contributing to an actual scientific library.